Little Big Adventure: Characters

 Twinsen is the hero of the game.
 The chosen one of the planet, heir to its prophecy, he must gather magical objects and sabotage FunFrock's reign.
 He is voiced by Sylvain Caruso in French, and Dana Westberg in English.

 Zoe is Twinsen's girlfriend.
 She is captured by two Grobo clones shortly after Twinsen escapes from the asylum.
 Near the end of the game, Twinsen rescues what he thinks is Zoe, but turns out to be a clone.
 Twinsen rescues the real Zoe at the very end of the game.
 She is voiced by Julie Bataille in French, and Trish Kessler-Caffrey in English.

 Jerome Baldino (better known as Baldino) is the local inventor on Proxima Island.
 He aids Twinsen in the game with his protopack, which the player must use to rob a museum.
 He only appears for a short time, though he plays a bigger part in Little Big Adventure 2.
 He is voiced by Sylvain Caruso in French, and Christian Erickson in English.

 FunFrock is the main antagonist of the game.
 He is the dictator of Twinsun who controls the planet using three powers: cloning, teleportation and mutant breeding.
 His true goal is to achieve the God-like status by destroying Sendell, the goddess of the planet.
 After Twinsen defeats him, the planet is peaceful again, and no longer under the reign of terror.
-It is revealed in Little Big Adventure 2 that Twinsen actually killed a clone of Funfrock in the end of the game.
+It is revealed in Little Big Adventure 2 that FunFrock survived.
 He is voiced by Pierre-Alain de Garrigues in French, and Christian Erickson in English.

 Dino-Fly is a dinosaur with wings, roosting on top of Tippet Island.
 He says he has been waiting for the heir (who is Twinsen) for centuries.
 He helps Twinsen get to the other islands of the northern hemisphere of Twinsun.
 He is voiced by Pierre-Alain de Garrigues in French, and Christian Erickson in English.

 Sendell is the goddess of Twinsun.
 She calls Twinsen for help in his dreams, warning him of FunFrock's dictatorship.
 She and other Sendells are watching over a Stellar Entity that is in gestation in the centre of Twinsun.
 She is seen briefly in the ending cutscene.
 She is voiced by Julie Bataille in French, and Trish Kessler-Caffrey in English.